Stigmergy

 Stigmergy (/ˈstɪɡmərdʒi/ STIG-mər-jee) is a mechanism of indirect coordination, through the environment, between agents or actions.
 The principle is that the trace left in the environment by an individual action stimulates the performance of a succeeding action by the same or different agent.
-Agents that respond to traces in the environment receive positive fitness benefits, reinforcing the likelihood of these behaviors becoming fixed within a population over time.
+Agents that respond to traces in the environment receive positive fitness benefits, reinforcing the likelihood of these behaviors' becoming fixed within a population over time.

 Stigmergy is a form of self-organization.
 It produces complex, seemingly intelligent structures, without need for any planning, control, or even direct communication between the agents.
-As such it supports efficient collaboration between extremely simple agents, who may lack memory or individual awareness of each other.
+As such it supports efficient collaboration between extremely simple agents, who may lack memory or individual awareness of one another.
+By offloading memory to the environment (as stigmergic traces), and computation to interaction between agents and traces, complex distributed cognition is performed by remarkably simple organisms.
+This form of cognition long predates neurons in evolutionary history.

 History

-The term "stigmergy" was introduced by French biologist Pierre-Paul Grassé in 1959 to refer to termite behavior.
-He defined it as: "Stimulation of workers by the performance they have achieved."
+The term "stigmergy" was introduced by the French biologist Pierre-Paul Grassé in 1959 to refer to termite behavior.
+He defined it as "stimulation of workers by the performance they have achieved."
 It is derived from the Greek words στίγμα stigma "mark, sign" and ἔργον ergon "work, action", and captures the notion that an agent’s actions leave signs in the environment, signs that it and other agents sense and that determine and incite their subsequent actions.

 Later on, a distinction was made between the stigmergic phenomenon, which is specific to the guidance of additional work, and the more general, non-work specific incitation, for which the term sematectonic communication was coined by E. O. Wilson, from the Greek words σῆμα sema "sign, token", and τέκτων tecton "craftsman, builder": "There is a need for a more general, somewhat less clumsy expression to denote the evocation of any form of behavior or physiological change by the evidences of work performed by other animals, including the special case of the guidance of additional work."

 Stigmergy is now one of the key concepts in the field of swarm intelligence.